g9moonmappers/rover/setup/startup.md

 ## Prerequisites

 ### Software
-All software must be installed before running the startup sequence.
+All non-optional software must be installed before running the startup sequence.
 See [installation guide](installation.md) for full instructions.

 ### Hardware